fbpx

 Finally, we recommend A Room of One’s Own.
 This is Virginia Woolf at her most political, and the book is a feminist classic.
 In it, Woolf argues that women need their own space and income in order to create great art.
 This book is required reading for anyone interested in Virginia Woolf, feminist literature, or literary criticism.
 It’s one of Virginia Woolf’s most important works and it’s sure to spark some interesting conversations.

-What do you think about the books on this list?
+What do you think about these Virginia Woolf books?

-Book List Virginia Woolf's Must-Read Books Where to Start Reading
+Virginia Woolf's 5 Must-Read Books

 + show Comments